-The Rwandan Genocide was the slaughter of an estimated 1 million Tutsis and some moderate Hutus, during a period of 100 days from 7th April to 16th July 1994.
+The 1994 Genocide against the Tutsi in Rwanda, borne under the cover of ‘civil war’, was the slaughter of an approximate 1 million Tutsis and some moderate Hutus, during a period of 100 days from 7th April to 15th July 1994.

-For many, the Rwandan Genocide stands out as historically significant, not only because of the sheer number of people that were murdered in such a short period of time, but also because of the way many Western countries responded to the atrocities.
-Despite intelligence provided before the killing began, and international news media coverage reflecting the true scale of violence as the genocide unfolded, virtually all first-world countries declined to intervene.
+For many, the 1994 Genocide against the Tutsi in Rwanda is historically significant, not only because of the sheer number of people who were murdered in such a short period of time, but also because of the International Community’s response to the atrocities.
+Despite intelligence reports before and during the killings, and international news reports (which reflected the immense scale of violence during the 100-day period), almost all first-world countries failed or declined to intervene.

-The violence and its memory continue to affect the country and the region.
+The violence of the genocide and its memory continue to affect the country and the surrounding region.